fbpx

 The 12 finalists receive a logo they can display as they wish.

-The finalists’ images will be screen displayed during our exhibition tour, and they will also be profiled via our online channels.
-They will help to support our Projects through the sale of a 2024 charity calendar with all proceeds going to our Project Fund.
-The photographers will be invited to the Private View.
+All the finalists’ images will be screen displayed during our exhibition tour, and they will also be profiled via our online channels.
+They will help to support our Projects and wider campaign through the sale of a charity calendar.

 In addition they:

 The three short-listed images selected by our expert panel from the 12 finalists will have their image printed, framed and exhibited for our UK exhibition tour.
-They will also be profiled in online by Bradt Guides.
 Exhibition images will be auctioned online in aid of our projects.
 In addition they:

-- have the opportunity to win the Bradt Guides’ Focus for Survival Photographer of the Year award.
+• have the opportunity to win the Focus for Survival Photographer of the Year award.
 The winner receives an engraved trophy and a winner’s logo which they can display as they wish.
 The short-listed photographers will be invited to the Private View event in November in London.

 There are two stages.